lilwon/lilwon.github.io/_posts/2020-09-24-My-Asian-Skincare-Products-Review.md

 ## Overall

-I've tried a few more products within the last few years, but I didn't have the bottle or the box, so I forgot which items I bought.
+I've tried a few more products within the last few years, but I didn't have the bottle or the box, so I forgot which items I used.
 The item that was very effective for my face is Holy Snails Shark Sauce.
 It cleared and brighten up my face so much since I've used it.
 My favorite moisturizer in this list would be the Joseon Dynasty Cream (if only it was cheaper!).
 And my favorite sunscreen is the Biore pre-2016 edition.
 It's so much cheaper than the Shiseido Anessa.